 Image by: Wisut Sittichaya

 Woodworms go through 4 stages in their life.
 First, an adult woodboring beetle lays eggs on damp wood.
 When the eggs hatch, a larva emerges.
 The larva burrows in the wood, where it remains for several years.
 It tunnels and feeds on timber.
-The average woodboring beetle remains in larval stage for 4 years.
+The average woodboring beetle remains in the larval stage for 4 years.

 After that, the larva returns close to the surface of the wood and turns into a pupa, from which the adult beetle emerges.
 The adult furniture beetles, the final stage of a woodworm’s life cycle, fly toward light sources such as windows and UV lights as soon as they chew their way through the wood.

-How to spot an infestation
+How to spot a woodworm infestation

 There are several signs of a woodworm infestation: